Rush-Roll the Bones

 9. Neurotica begins with the guitar building up til it starts rocking.
 Neurotica is one of the single songs on the album that goes beyond catchy.
 This song is what I imagine would happen if you combined the sound of the albums 'Presto' and 'Pressure'.The guitar and drums really compliment each-other here.
 My 2nd favorite from the album.
 (10/10)

 10. You Bet Your Life---Opening up with Peart attacking the drum set, this song closes off the album.
 This song, again, is catchy.
 There isn't much depth musically to this song, but the lyrics are nice.
 It does get too catchy for its own good sometimes, but it's not a bad song.
 A decent closer.
 (5/10)

-Overall, I understand the low ratings, because Roll the Bones is my 2nd least favorite Rush album.
-It does have more good songs then 'Fire' but it still lacks, and is HUGE downgrade from the quality of 'Presto'.
+Overall, I understand the low ratings, because Roll the Bones is my least favorite Rush album.
+It is a HUGE downgrade from the quality of 'Presto'.
 It gets way too pop-rock like and sounds really bland often.